 Pennsylvania P3 Rapid Bridge Replacement Program

-HDR serves as the lead design firm for a public-private partnership (P3) project to rapidly replace 558 bridges throughout Pennsylvania.
-The project is aimed at quickly cutting into the state’s backlog of about 4,500 structurally deficient bridges.
+HDR served as the lead design firm for a public-private partnership (P3) project to rapidly replace 558 bridges throughout Pennsylvania.
+The project was aimed at quickly cutting into the state’s backlog of about 4,500 structurally deficient bridges.

 Configuration of the P3, which includes a maintenance period of 25 years, reduced the average cost to design, build and maintain each bridge from more than $2 million to about $1.6 million.
 The Bond Buyer, a trade magazine, awarded the project’s P3 structuring the magazine’s annual Northeast “Deal of the Year” award, in 2015.

-The total project cost for design and construction is about $899 million and is being executed through the concessionaire/construction joint venture of Plenary Walsh Keystone Partners (PWKP), for which we work as the lead design firm.
+The total project cost for design and construction was about $899 million and was executed through the concessionaire/construction joint venture of Plenary Walsh Keystone Partners (PWKP), for which we worked as the lead design firm.
 The Pennsylvania Department of Transportation (PennDOT) retains ownership of all bridges.

 Project design commenced in January 2015 and construction started that same summer.
 We immediately began to draw upon our substantial design resources at 30 of our 225 locations worldwide.
 We completed the majority of design and permitting for the entire project in 22 months.

-As of November 2016, more than 500 HDR employees have contributed to the project, as well as approximately 300 sub-consultant staff.
+More than 500 HDR employees contributed to the project, as well as approximately 300 subconsultant staff.
 Our collective expertise reaches beyond bridge design into roadway design, hydraulics, geotechnical, traffic and utility engineering, information technology and transportation architecture.
 Our staff experts, many of them based in Pennsylvania, also brought experience in environmental science and the National Environmental Policy Act (NEPA), and worked with state and local agencies to obtain needed permits.

 We accelerated design by delivering streamlined bridge plans that conveyed to the contractor only the information they needed to build high-quality bridges.
 This approach initially challenged project designers and PennDOT staff but it proved extremely successful.
 We coordinated bridge plans closely and planned in advance with the construction joint venture to make this efficiency possible — an efficiency necessitated by the demands of accelerated delivery — and a contributing factor to the 20 percent reduction in overall cost per bridge.